When we consider helping our kids prepare for college, we often think about signing them up for SAT classes or driving them to campus visits.

 7. Teach them valuable money lessons

-Parents, consider all of your options
+Parents, consider all your options

 Tuition costs continue to rise, and funding options remain limited.
 Parents who want to offer their child help paying for college have many questions to ask themselves.

 Whether you’re considering low-risk options, such as Parent PLUS Loans, or riskier options, such as home equity loans, research the pros and cons before you decide how to fund your student’s college education.

 Miranda Marquit contributed to this article.

 Need a student loan?Here are our top student loan lenders of 2018!